The Escape: Chapter Four: The Induction

 Raising my right hand, I said, "Repeat after me.
 I, state your name, do solemnly swear before Almighty God to uphold peace and defend New Covenant against all threats, within and without.
 I will bear true allegiance to militia command, obey all orders without question, and serve with righteousness and resolve.
 So help me God."

 When the last echoes died away, the trainers ordered the newest Catechumens from the chapel.
 I watched them go and pretended my chest didn't feel like a giant had stomped it flat.
+I was part of the problem with the colony, and all I could do was leave these young men to their fate.
+Prioritizing my son felt like a betrayal.

 "James.
 Follow me."